Sar Kaj

-Sar Kaj (سركاج, also Romanized as Sar Kāj and Sarkaj) is a village in Natel Kenar-e Olya Rural District, in the Central District of Nur County, Mazandaran Province, Iran.
-At the 2006 census, its population was 583, in 125 families.
+Sar Kaj (سركاج) (Note: Also romanized as Sar Kāj and Sarkaj) is a village in Natel Kenar-e Olya Rural District of the Central District in Nur County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 583 in 125 households.
+The following census in 2011 counted 656 people in 176 households.
+The 2016 census measured the population of the village as 666 people in 198 households.